Irongoshan-ux/CarMarket/README.md

 ## CarMarket

 CarMarket is a project based on Blazor framework.
-It includes such important topics as Clean Architecture Layers, authorization and authentication using IdentityServer4, Claims-based authentication, Unit tests (xUnit).
+It includes such important topics as Clean Architecture Layers, authorization and JWT authentication using IdentityServer4, Claims-based authentication, Unit tests (xUnit).
 It also has some sample pages showing how you can link Database, API and UI in the solution.

 ## Installation